Welcome to CycleHosts!

 - Yes, this is an opportunity to get paid for the great service you provide

-- After your first phone call, you will be provided recommended rates for rides.
-Rates vary according to the level of service provided to guests, duration of rides, market demand and Host experience etc
+- Rates vary according to the level of service provided to guests, the duration of rides, the market demand and your Hosting experience.

 - CycleHosts obtains fee from each ride conducted.
 This covers insurance, marketing and legal aspects of conducting experiences